SiamFS/TraditionalML_Tabular_Classification/README.md

 ### Accuracies (Exact values from notebook execution)
 - **Without PCA**:
-  - Decision Tree: 0.87
+  - Decision Tree: 0.86
-  - SGD Classifier: 0.81
+  - SGD Classifier: 0.84
-  - SVM: 0.87
+  - SVM: 0.81
-  - Random Forest: 0.87
+  - Random Forest: 0.88
-  - Naive Bayes: 0.81
+  - Naive Bayes: 0.75

 - **With PCA**:
-  - Decision Tree: 0.85
+  - Decision Tree: 0.77
-  - SGD Classifier: 0.81
+  - SGD Classifier: 0.80
-  - SVM: 0.87
+  - SVM: 0.79
-  - Random Forest: 0.87
+  - Random Forest: 0.81
   - Naive Bayes: 0.81

 ### Additional Metrics
 For both with and without PCA, weighted precision and recall closely matched accuracy for all models.
 Confusion matrices showed that all models struggled with the minority class (Class 0), even with class weights, highlighting the persistent challenge of imbalance.

-PCA generally maintains or slightly improves performance for ensemble/tree-based models (Random Forest, Decision Tree) by reducing noise, but may slightly hurt linear models (SGD) or probabilistic ones (Naive Bayes) due to loss of feature interpretability.
+PCA has varied effects on performance: it improved Naive Bayes (from 0.75 to 0.81), maintained Random Forest reasonably (0.88 to 0.81), but significantly degraded Decision Tree (0.86 to 0.77) and slightly hurt SVM (0.81 to 0.79) and SGD Classifier (0.84 to 0.80).

 ## Discussion

-- **Model Selection and Performance**: Random Forest achieved the highest accuracy (0.87 both with and without PCA) due to its ensemble nature handling noise and imbalance well.
-Decision Tree and SVM also performed strongly (0.87 without PCA, with Decision Tree dropping slightly to 0.85 with PCA).
-Naive Bayes struggled (0.81) possibly due to feature dependencies violating its independence assumption.
-SGD Classifier performed moderately (0.81 both cases), benefiting from scaling but sensitive to PCA's feature transformations.
+- **Model Selection and Performance**: Random Forest achieved the highest accuracy without PCA (0.88) and remained competitive with PCA (0.81, tied with Naive Bayes), due to its ensemble nature handling noise and imbalance well.
+Decision Tree performed well without PCA (0.86) but suffered the most with PCA (0.77), as tree-based models struggle with PCA's linear feature combinations that reduce interpretability and optimal splits.
+SVM performed moderately (0.81 without, 0.79 with), benefiting from scaling but slightly sensitive to PCA's dimensionality reduction.
+Naive Bayes, surprisingly, improved with PCA (0.75 to 0.81), likely because PCA's uncorrelated components better satisfy the model's independence assumption.
+SGD Classifier was consistent but dropped slightly (0.84 to 0.80), as linear models are affected by PCA's feature space transformation.

 - **Evaluation Beyond Accuracy**: We used weighted precision, recall, and confusion matrices to assess performance across classes.
-This revealed how class weights helped minority classes, as seen in improved recall scores.
+This revealed the limitations of class weights, as minority classes (especially Class 0 with only 83 samples) still exhibited low recall and precision, highlighting the persistent challenge of severe imbalance despite weighting.

 - **Real Data vs. Synthetic**: By using class weights instead of SMOTE, we maintained all real student data, ensuring authenticity.
 This addressed concerns about "fake" training data feeling unrealistic.